JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

 ```

-This node set sthe movement_speed to 0, so that the AI entity will be standing still.
+This node sets the movement_speed to 0, so that the AI entity will be standing still.
 The animation is set as the default animation, which was the idle-animation.
 Again, the node only returns 1 (success).

 7. Your **ai_entity** scene should now look like the image below, with scripts added to the **ai_entity**, **Is too far from the cursor**, **Move closer**, **Is too close to the cursor**, **Move away** and **Set to idle animation** nodes.